Havmir/RikaMod/README.md

+0.3.4-Beta Changelog:

+Rika's manager for temp strafe and flight draw had its priority changed from very low to normal to fix an issue with another different mod.

+0.3.3-Beta Changelog:

+Rika's manager for temp strafe and flight draw had its priority changed from very low to low to fix an issue with another mod.
+(I also turned off the logger for that file as well)

+Temp strafe is now called temp strafe instead of kiteing.

 0.3.2-Beta Changelog:

 The manager for the temp strafe and flight draw status should have very low priority to help with conflicts with other mods.